 - Ashwagandha and L-theanine: Ashwagandha is a soothing adaptogen that can help you feel calm and carry on in the face of stress.
 It’s complemented by l-theanine, an amino acid found naturally in green tea that helps counter the excitatory effects of stress hormones and certain neurotransmitters in the brain.

 - CBD Oil: CBD (short for cannabidiol) from hemp, a natural plant compound with no euphoric effects, is gaining notoriety for its ability to help moderate pain, ease anxiety, and support normal sleep.
 Look for a full-spectrum hemp oil as opposed to a CBD-only isolate to get the benefits of all the cannabinoids and other plant compounds like terpenes in hemp.

 When to Call Your Doctor

 It should also be noted that certain medications can actually cause sleeplessness.
-Serotonin-reuptake inhibitors (Prozac, Zoloft, Effexor, Wellbutrin, many others), taken for anxiety and depression, are notorious for disrupting sleep in certain individuals.
+Serotonin-reuptake inhibitors (including Prozac, Zoloft, Effexor, and Wellbutrin), taken for anxiety and depression, are notorious for disrupting sleep in certain individuals.

 Consult with your physician if you experience: